xmuyulab/Snipe/README.md

   python snipe.py -h
   ```
 #### map
-We need the database of strains, which can be downloaded in NCBI.First you need to make sure that the index has been established otherwise the software will take a moment to build the index.
+We need the database of strains, which can be downloaded from NCBI.
+First you need to make sure that the index has been established otherwise the software will take a moment to build the index.

 call snipeMap module help for details
 ```